blazejOz/mini_shell/README.md

 ---

-This project is for educational purposes and demonstrates basic shell concepts and system programming in
+This project is for educational purposes and demonstrates basic shell concepts and system programming in C